By Iva Ralica

 In 2016 Krka National Park had over 1 million visitors.
 It is located along the middle-lower course of the Krka River in central Dalmatia, in the Šibenik-Knin county.

-Here are some tips if you are looking to travel there and check it out from one of the major cities in Croatia.
+Here are some tips if you are looking to travel to Krka Waterfalls and Sibenik from one of the major cities in Croatia.

 There is a bit more than 300 kilometres between Zagreb and Skradin where Krka National Park is located, and the travel time is about 3 hours via the main E71 highway.